perry-mitchell/webdav-client/README.md

 // Write a text file:
 await client.putFileContents("/my/file.txt", str);
 ```

+Specify the `maxBodyLength` option to alter the maximum number of bytes the client can send in the request. **NodeJS only**.

 Handling Upload Progress (browsers only):
 *This uses the axios onUploadProgress callback which uses the native XMLHttpRequest [progress event](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequestEventTarget/onprogress).*